amazon-archives/k8s-cloudwatch-adapter/README.md

 This creates a new namespace `custom-metrics` and deploys the necessary ClusterRole, Service Account, Role Binding, along with the deployment of the adapter.

+Alternatively the adapter can be deployed using the Helm chart in the `/chart` directory.

 ### Verifying the deployment
 Next you can query the APIs to see if the adapter is deployed correctly by running: